 These are cameras that are put through the worst of conditions in many cases and yet still deliver exceptional outcomes.

-One of the most recent action cameras released is the GoPro Hero8 Black and it has, without a doubt, one of the sleekest designs amongst all underwater cameras.
+It may not be the most recent action camera released, but the GoPro Hero8 Black has, without a doubt, one of the sleekest designs amongst all underwater cameras.
 This is a pure action camera that has the ability to submerge to 33 Ft (10m) and is built to take a knock.